 How to Check whether a Sound Level Meter is Class 1

-The current requirements for sound level meters are set out in the BS EN 61672 (identical to the IEC) series of standards.
+The current sound level meters requirements are set out in the BS EN 61672 (identical to the IEC) series of standards.
 The Specifications are given in Part 1, Part 2 sets out the requirements for Pattern Evaluation Tests (type approval) and Part 3 describes the procedures for Periodic Testing (laboratory calibration).

 It is a mandatory requirement of BS EN 61672: 3 to state on a calibration certificate whether evidence is available, from an independent testing organisation responsible for pattern approvals, to demonstrate that the model of sound level meter successfully completed the applicable pattern-evaluation tests given in BS EN 61672:2.